-- 101. Where you are entitled to apply simplified CDD measures, you must: - (i) continue to comply with the requirements of CDD (reg.
-28) but you are entitled to adjust the extent, timing or type of CDD measures that you undertake to reflect your determination of a low risk of money laundering and terrorist financing; and - (ii) carry out sufficient monitoring of any business relationships or transactions which are subject to those measures to enable you to detect any unusual or suspicious transactions (reg.
+97.102.
+Where you are entitled to apply simplified CDD measures, you must:

+- (i) continue to comply with the requirements of CDD (reg.
+28) but you are entitled to adjust the extent, timing or type of CDD measures that you undertake to reflect your determination of a low risk of money laundering and terrorist financing and you may consider whether it is prudent (not an entitlement) to do so in adjusting the extent, timing or type of CDD measures that you undertake to reflect your determination of a low risk of proliferation financing; and - (ii) carry out sufficient monitoring of any business relationships or transactions which are subject to those measures to enable you to detect any unusual or suspicious transactions (reg.
 37(1)).